Qiskit/documentation/docs/api/qiskit/transpiler.md

 )
 ```

-will create a new [`StagedPassManager`](qiskit.transpiler.StagedPassManager "qiskit.transpiler.StagedPassManager") that has 2 stages `init` and `translation`.
-There is no limit on the number of stages you can put in a custom [`StagedPassManager`](qiskit.transpiler.StagedPassManager "qiskit.transpiler.StagedPassManager") instance.
+There is no limit on the number of stages you can put in a [`StagedPassManager`](qiskit.transpiler.StagedPassManager "qiskit.transpiler.StagedPassManager").

-The [Stage Generator Functions](transpiler_preset#stage-generators) functions may be useful for the construction of custom pass managers.
-They generate stages which provide common functionality used in many pass managers.
-For example, [`generate_embed_passmanager()`](transpiler_preset#qiskit.transpiler.preset_passmanagers.common.generate_embed_passmanager "qiskit.transpiler.preset_passmanagers.common.generate_embed_passmanager") can be used to generate a stage to “embed” a selected initial [`Layout`](qiskit.transpiler.Layout "qiskit.transpiler.Layout") from a layout pass to the specified target device.
+The [Stage Generator Functions](transpiler_preset#stage-generators) may be useful for the construction of custom `generate_embed_passmanager` generates a [`PassManager`](qiskit.transpiler.PassManager "qiskit.transpiler.PassManager") to “embed” a selected initial [`Layout`](qiskit.transpiler.Layout "qiskit.transpiler.Layout") from a layout pass to the specified target device.

 ## Representing Quantum Computers